 - Jamie Oliver knocked some sense to modern parents on teaching kids on eating the right food – high time we looked at this seriously with natural food getting “artificial” these days

-- A madman went on rampage in a kindergarten and went after 3 young children – it proves that the devil do exists among humans
+- A madman went on the rampage in a kindergarten and went after 3 young children – it proves that the devil does exist among humans

 - If you have a camera and you were at the right place and at the right time, you catch them in the act and post them online – that will help JPJ with the evidence they need to issue traffic summons